lholota/dev-setup/README.md

     - Enables WSL
     - Downloads and creates an Ubuntu 20.04 LTS distro
     - Enables Windows Remoting (so that Ansible playbook used in subsequent steps can talk to Windows host)
-1. Prepare WSL distribution using the `sudo Init-Ubuntu.sh` bash command.
+1. Prepare WSL distribution using the `sudo ./Init-Ubuntu.sh` bash command.
 The script must be run with sudo privileges.
 The script:
     - Adds Ansible repository
     - Installs latest version of Ansible
 1. Apply the Windows playbook using `ansible-playbook -i inventory.yml -u <username> -k setup-win.yml`
     - Replace `<username>` for your Windows username.
 If it's a domain account, enter it in `user@domain` format.
+    - Ansible will ask you for `SSH Password`.
+Although confusing, it's actually asking for your Windows password.
     - If you get error that ntlm credentials are not allowed, you need to use different authentication technology.
 Check [Ansible docs](https://docs.ansible.com/ansible/latest/user_guide/windows_winrm.html) for other options.
     - The playbook may restart the pc.
 If it does, repeat applying this playbook after the restart is complete.
 1. Apply the Linux playbook using `sudo ansible-playbook -i inventory.yml -K setup-wsl.yml`